Panathinaikos F.C.: Vardinogiannis era (1979–2012)

 In 1979, Greek football turned professional.
 The Vardinogiannis family purchased PAO's football department and Giorgos Vardinogiannis became president.
-Panathinaikos were one of the first Greek clubs that formed a women's team in 1980, but that department is currently inactive.
+Panathinaikos were one of the first Greek clubs that formed a women's team, in 1980.

 The transformation period lasted a few years, but in 1982 the club won its first professional era trophy, the Greek Cup, and during the 1980s they would go on winning two championships (1984, 1986), four more Greek Cups (1984, 1986—with a 4–0 against Olympiacos in the final—, 1988, 1989) and the Greek Super Cup in 1988.
 The great star of the team during these years was Dimitris Saravakos, nicknamed "The Kid."
 Saravakos, a high-technique explosive midfielder and iconic captain of Panathinaikos, was the alsolute idol for the fans during the 1980s, while other players included Nikos Sarganis, Spiros Livathinos, Velimir Zajec, Juan Ramón Rocha, Christos Dimopoulos and Giannis Kyrastas.

 In the 1984–85 season, Panathinaikos, with coach Jacek Gmoch and stars Dimitris Saravakos, Velimir Zajec, Juan Ramón Rocha and Ioannis Kyrastas, made a run in Europe, eliminating Feyenoord, Linfield and IFK Göteborg to reach the semi-finals of the European Cup, where they were knocked out by Liverpool.

 In 1987–88, they made it also to the quarter-finals of the UEFA Cup, eliminating Juventus, Auxerre and Budapest Honvéd.
 Dimitris Saravakos was top scorer of the competition.

 The 1990s were an even more successful period for the club, both nationally and internationally.
 Four Greek championships (1990, 1991, 1995, 1996), four Greek Cups (1991, 1993, 1994, 1995) and two Greek Super Cups (1993, 1994) were awarded to the club.

 In the 1991–92 season, Panathinaikos reached also the last eight of the European Cup and took part in the first ever European tournament to have a group stage.

 In 1995–96, with Juan Ramon Rocha as coach and key players Krzysztof Warzycha, Józef Wandzik, Stratos Apostolakis, Georgios Georgiadis, Dimitris Markos, Giannis Kalitzakis, Giorgos Donis and Juan Jose Borrelli, Panathinaikos reached the Champions League semi-finals, finishing first in the group stage against Nantes, Porto, Aalborg BK and eliminating Legia Warsaw in the quarter-finals.

 In the semi-finals, Panathinaikos faced Ajax, recording an impressive 0–1 first leg away victory with Krzysztof Warzycha scoring the winning goal.
 Ajax had a record of 22 undefeated international matches until then, with Panathinaikos breaking their series.
 The Greek team, however, suffered a 0–3 defeat on the second leg.
 Thus, Panathinaikos was denied entry to a Champions League final once more.